-In a state of natural wonders galore, Utah also brings in the lowest student loan debt in the nation.
-A study by the Institute for College Access and Success on the Class of 2016 ranked Utah 50th in the nation for student debt, with Utah students graduating with an average of $19,975 in loans.
+A state of natural wonders galore, Utah also boasts the lowest student loan debt in the nation.
+A study by the Institute for College Access and Success on the class of 2018 ranked Utah 50th in the nation for student debt, with Utah students graduating with an average of $19,728 in loans.

-Compare that to the top states on the list — New Hampshire and Pennsylvania — where students graduated with $36,367 and $35,759 in loans, respectively.
+Compare that to the top states on the list such as Connecticut and Pennsylvania, whose students graduated with $38,669 and $37,061 in loans, respectively.

 But just because they have relatively lower debt doesn’t mean Utah students couldn’t use some help.
-After all, 43 percent of Utah’s Class of 2016 graduated with student loans.
+After all, 36% of Utah’s class of 2018 graduated with student loans.
 That means finding student loan forgiveness in Utah can still help a great many who qualify.
-And although most of the aid is earmarked for health care workers, there are other opportunities as well.
-Here are some of your options if you’re a resident of the Beehive State.
+And although most of the aid is earmarked for healthcare workers, there are other opportunities as well.

 If you’re a physician working in rural Utah (anywhere with a county population of less than 50,000), you might qualify for the Rural Physician Loan Repayment Program (RPLRP).